Christian ethics: Early Christianity

 Christian ethics began its development during the early Christian period, which is generally defined as having begun with the ministry of Jesus (c.
 27 AD–30) and ended with the First Council of Nicaea in 325.
 It emerged from the heritage shared by both Judaism and Christianity, and depended upon the Hebrew canon as well as important legacies from Greek and Hellenistic philosophy.

 The Council of Jerusalem, reported in chapter 15 of the Acts of the Apostles, may have been held in about AD 50.
 The council's decrees to abstain from blood, sexual immorality, meat sacrificed to idols, and the meat of strangled animals were considered generally binding for all Christians for several centuries, and are still observed by the Greek Orthodox Church.

+Pope Leo XIV notes that for the Fathers of the Church, the practice of charity shown to those in need was both a moral virtue and an expression of Christian faith.

 Early Christian writings give evidence of the hostile social setting in the Roman Empire, which prompted Christians to think through aspects of Roman society in Christian terms.
 Christian ethics sought "moral instruction on specific problems and practices" which were not sophisticated ethical analyses, but simple applications of the teachings (and example) of Jesus about issues such as the role of women, sexuality and slavery.
 After Christianity became legal in the 4th-century Roman Empire, the range and sophistication of Christian ethics expanded.
 Through figures such as Augustine of Hippo, Christian ethical teachings defined Christian thought for several centuries; For example, Augustine's ethic concerning the Jews meant that "with the marked exception of Visigothic Spain in the seventh century, Jews in Latin Christendom lived relatively peacefully with their Christian neighbors through most of the Middle Ages" (until about the 13th century).